• Home page

 Map of Tarn-et-Garonne, The Great River Valleys

-Montauban, this beautiful and welcoming pink city, is located in the center of this territory of the Great Fluvial Valleys, punctuated by the Aveyron and the Tarn.
-The Canal des Deux-Mers is also a common thread to follow, it will take you (by bike or boat) to Toulouse on one side and Bordeaux on the other.
-Pretty little towns deserve a stop, for a visit, for a weekend.
-Along the water, discover this territory which lends itself to family holidays, strolls as a couple or with friends, river walks...
-There will be no shortage of beautiful landscapes!
+Montauban, this beautiful welcoming pink city, is located in the center of this territory of the Great River Valleys, punctuated by the Aveyron and the Tarn.
+The Canal des Deux-Mers is also a common thread to follow.
+It will take you by bike or boat to Toulouse on one side and Bordeaux on the other.
+Pretty little cities are worth stopping there: for a visit or a weekend.

 Valence

-Valence d'Agen, The Garonne
+Valence d'Agen, the Garonne

-Valence d'Agen, The Garonne
+Valence d'Agen, the Garonne

 Auvillar

-Since 1994, it has been listed among the "Most Beautiful Villages in France", so don't miss a visit to Auvillar, on the banks of the Garonne.
-Located on a rocky outcrop, on the road to Santiago de Compostela (the Via Podiensis), you will see an amazing and unique (in the southwest) circular and columned grain market.
-It is a tourist and artistic place, with many art galleries and a museum which presents a collection of earthenware made in the city in the 18th century.
-Also admire the brick Clock Tower which houses the Skipper Museum, Saint-Pierre Church, the Sainte-Catherine-du-Port Chapel.
+Located on a rocky spur, on the Way of St. James and the Via Podiensis, you will see a surprising and unique, in the southwest, circular and columned grain market.
+It is a tourist and artistic place, with many art galleries and a museum that presents a collection of earthenware made in the city in the 18th century.
+Also admire the brick Clock Tower which houses the Museum of Inland Waterways, the Church of Saint-Pierre and the Chapel of Sainte-Catherine-du-Port.

 Auvillar